China increases military spending in face of ‘escalating’ threats

 The increase in the world’s second-largest defence budget came as Beijing announced an economic growth goal of around five per cent for this year — one of its lowest in decades.

-The country’s planned budgets for the year put defence spending at 1.55 trillion yuan ($225 billion), a 7.2pc rise and the quickest rate of increase since 2019.
+The country’s planned budgets for the year put defence spending at $225 billion, a 7.2pc rise and the quickest rate of increase since 2019.
 It officially rose 7.1pc last year.

 Outgoing Premier Li Keqiang told delegates to the National People’s Congress (NPC) that “external attempts to suppress and contain China are escalating”.